 The institution grew out of the dedication and vision of Sister Theresa Hackelmeier and the Sisters of St. Francis, Oldenburg, who established a school in Oldenburg, Indiana, in 1851.
 The college was founded in Oldenburg in 1936 and moved to Indianapolis in 1937.
 On July 1, 2009, Marian College became Marian University.
-On October 19, 2012 the university will celebrate its 75th anniversary in Indianapolis.

 Daniel J. Elsener became the eighth president of Marian College, now Marian University, on August 1, 2001.
 President Elsener has dedicated his professional life to the mission of Catholic education.
 As a result of his energetic and visionary leadership the university has experienced great success recruiting students and raising money to advance the mission of the university.

 Marian University's comprehensive financial aid packages make a Marian University education affordable.
 Grants, scholarships, work-study, and loans are available.
-For current tuition and room and board figures, check our web site.

 Talk about a place where everybody knows your name!
 Marian University is a close-knit community focused on the needs of students and committed to their education, safety, social well-being, and success.
 Our four residence halls and student apartments provide a safe, wholesome, and fun community life.
 You'll always find plenty to do on and around campus.